biolab/orange3-datafusion/doc/latentfactors.md

 -----------

 **Latent Factors** widget displays relations between latent factors from the matrix decomposition and arranges groups these factors by function.

-Selecting a latent factor will place it in the output channel, where you can futher feed the data into other widget - for example a **Data Table**.
+Fused data from the widget input are decomposed into latent factors, which serve as components for subsequent matrix reconstruction.
+You would normally draw this widget from **Fusion Graph** and feed it into other visualization widgets, such as **Hierarchial Clusterin** or **Heat Map**.

 ![Latent factors widget](images/LatentFactors1-stamped.png)